SC DUI Penalties are serious

 If you're charged with a second DUI after a prior DUI conviction, you may face the following penalties:

-- Second DUI conviction (within 10 years of first): a fine between $2,100 and $5,100, plus court costs; a jail sentence of five days to one year in prison
+- Second DUI conviction (within 10 years of first): a fine between $2,100 and $5,100, in addition to court costs, and a sentence of jail time ranging from a minimum of 5 days to one year in prison.

 - A third DUI conviction (within 10 years of first): a fine between $3,800 and $6,300, plus court costs; a jail sentence of 60 days to three years in prison

 - A BAC between .10 and .15: a fine between $5,000 to $7,500, plus court costs; 90 days in jail to four years in prison